Survival of the Fittest for an Expat in Mexico

 I only translate from Spanish to English.
 That’s the idea – as an expat you have something to offer that the locals don’t.
 It may be a special skill, it may be the mastery of your native language, or it may simply be another perspective on life.
 But whatever it is, find it, develop it, and be willing to do it for free for a while.

-But whatever you do, learn the local language.
+But whatever you do, learn the local language, in Mexico usually Spanish.
 It opens doors faster than anything else.

 A week ago I spent the weekend in Mexico City at a study-abroad fair, promoting the English school in Vancouver I worked for as a teacher before I moved to Mexico.
 Three years ago, once my Spanish was good enough to explain the process of studying English in Canada, my former boss hired me for these fairs, which I travel to five or six times a year.
 This wouldn’t have happened if I had refused to learn Spanish, like a surprising number of expats here in Mexico.